-With an impressive 5 star Trustpilot score.
-95% of reviews are positive.
+Accredited enjoys an impressive 5 star Trustpilot score, in which 95% of reviews are positive.
 However, some less favorable reviews mention confusing or rude customer service operators who haven’t explained in full the potential risks of debt settlement.
 This includes examples such as a lower credit rating, defaulting on payments and the possibility of going to court.

 There were some cases where moving to a different state that wasn’t supported, the agreement had to be suspended but most of all a lack of communication or communication errors seem to be the main concerns.